 When you remove a Disk Encryption policy from a device, the encrypted disks must be decrypted, the encryption drivers removed, and the ZENworks PBA removed.
 This takes some time and requires multiple reboots of the device.
 We recommend that you make the user aware of what to expect.
-The Reboot Options configuration can include reboot notifications to the user.
-These settings are applicable to both policy deployment and policy removal.

-Removing Policy Assignments From Devices
+18 Removing Policy Assignments From Devices

-When a policy is assigned to a device or device folder, the assignment is reflected as a relationship in the policy's properties and in the device or device folder properties.
+When a policy is assigned to an device or device folder, the assignment is reflected as a relationship in the policy's properties and in the device or device folder properties.
 You can edit the relationships for either the policy or the object to remove the assignment.

-The following sections provide instructions for two common assignment removal scenarios.
+The following sections provide instructions for two common assignment removal scenarios: